Cryoglobulinemia: Diagnosis

-Cold induced precipitates on serum testing, hypergammaglobulinemia (with a monoclonal spike on serum protein electrophoresis in Type 1 disease with monoclonal immunoglobulins or the monoclonal component of type 2 disease), compliment consumption (low C4 and CH50 levels) in types 2 and 3 disease and rheumatoid factor activity (in types 2 or 3 disease) along with clinical signs and symptoms suggest a diagnosis of cryoglobulinemia.
+Cold induced precipitates on serum testing, hypergammaglobulinemia (with a monoclonal spike on serum protein electrophoresis in Type 1 disease with monoclonal immunoglobulins or the monoclonal component of type 2 disease), complement consumption (low C4 and CH50 levels) in types 2 and 3 disease and rheumatoid factor activity (in types 2 or 3 disease) along with clinical signs and symptoms suggest a diagnosis of cryoglobulinemia.

 Cryoglobulinemia and cryoglobulinemic disease must be distinguished from cryofibrinogenemia or cryofibrinogenemic disease, conditions that involve the cold-induced intravascular deposition of circulating native fibrinogens.
 These molecules precipitate at lower temperatures (e.g., 4 °C).
 Since cryofibrinogens are present in plasma but greatly depleted in serum, precipitation tests for them are positive in plasma but negative in serum.
 Cryofibrinogenemia is occasionally found in cases of cryoglobulinemic disease.
 Cryoglobulinemic disease must also be distinguished from frostbite as well as numerous other conditions that have a clinical (particularly cutaneous) presentation similar to cryoglobulinemic disease but are not exacerbated by cold temperature, e.g., dysfibrinogenemia and dysfibrinogenemic disease (conditions involving the intravascular deposition of genetically abnormal circulating fibrinogens), purpura fulminans, cholesterol emboli, warfarin necrosis, ecthyma gangrenosum, and various hypercoagulable states.

 Rheumatoid factor is a sensitive test for cryoglobulinemia.
 The precipitated cryoglobulins are examined by immunoelectrophoresis and immunofixation to detect and quantify the presence of monoclonal IgG, IgM, IgA, κ light chain, or λ light chain immunoglobins.
 Other routine tests include measuring blood levels of rheumatoid factor activity, complement C4, other complement components, and hepatitis C antigen.
 Biopsies of skin lesions and, where indicated, kidney or other tissues can help in determining the nature of the vascular disease (immunoglobulin deposition, cryoglobulinemic vasculitis, or, in cases showing the presence of cryofibrinogenemia, fibrinogen deposition).
 In all events, further studies to determine the presence of hematological, infections, and autoimmune disorders are conducted on the basis of these findings as well as each case's clinical findings.

-Biopsy of tissues in type 2 or 3 (mixed) disease usually shows a lymphocytic infiltrate of small blood vessels with no polymorphonuclear leukocytes, macrophages, or blood vessel wall destruction, distinguishing it from other causes of vasculitis.
+The reason for stringent cryoglobulin collection requirements.
+This diagram represents the spinning of clotted blood, showing how cryoglobulins (small blue 'Y's), if allowed to precipitate while the blood is clotting, become trapped in clot and then will be spun out, giving a falsely low/negative cryoglobulin result.
+This is prevented by keeping the cryoglobulins soluble, by keeping the sample at 37 °C until spun.

+Biopsy of cutaneous purpuric lesions in type II and type III (mixed) cryoglobulinemia typically demonstrates a leukocytoclastic vasculitis involving post-capillary venules and small dermal arterioles.
+Histopathological hallmarks include endothelial swelling, fibrinoid necrosis of the vessel wall, extravasation of erythrocytes, and a dense perivascular infiltrate composed predominantly of neutrophils exhibiting karyorrhexis (leukocytoclasia or "nuclear dusting").
+In older or resolving lesions, a transition toward a mononuclear (lymphocytic and histiocytic) perivascular infiltrate may be observed.
+Direct immunofluorescence routinely demonstrates vascular deposition of immunoglobulins (IgM, IgG) and complement component C3.
+In contrast, biopsy of affected tissues in type I disease demonstrates non-inflammatory intraluminal thrombosis and hyaline precipitates occluding vascular lumina without prominent leukocytoclastic necrosis.